readbeyond/aeneas/README.md

     python -m aeneas.diagnostics
     ```

-    and, in case of errors, follow the printed directions to fix them.

 2. Run `execute_task` or `execute_job`
-   with `-h` to get an usage message and some examples:
+   with `-h` (resp., `--help`) to get a short (resp., long) usage message:

     ```bash
     python -m aeneas.tools.execute_task -h
     python -m aeneas.tools.execute_job -h
     ```

+    The above commands also print a list of live usage examples
+    that you can immediately run on your machine,
+    thanks to the included example files.

 3. To compute a synchronization map `map.json` for a pair
-   (`audio.mp3`, `text.txt` in `plain` text format), you can run:
+   (`audio.mp3`, `text.txt` in [`plain`](http://www.readbeyond.it/aeneas/docs/textfile.html#aeneas.textfile.TextFileFormat.PLAIN) text format), you can run:

     ```bash
     python -m aeneas.tools.execute_task \